Leaderboard rewards

 • You know how many winners you want to reward.

-• You are ready to connect one reward to one clear ranking or leaderboard outcome.
+• You're ready to connect one reward to one clear ranking outcome.

 Configure the reward